xRahul/xRahul.github.io/_posts/2017-01-08-send-files-using-curl-in-php-54.markdown

 ---
 title: Send Files using cURL in Php 5.4
-description: Learn how to send files using cURL in php 5.4 and an example code for that.
+description: Learn how to send files using cURL in PHP 5.4 and an example code for that.
 tags: [php, code]
 ---